-My sister worked at Disney this summer, so we took a trip down to see her and spend some time at the Disney World Parks.
+My sister worked at Disney during the summer of 2018, so we took a trip down to see her and spend some time at the Disney World Parks.
 While we were park hopping, waving to Belle, and eating Mickey ice cream bars, I noticed a few things about how Disney runs things that can help us do ministry more effectively.

 Here are 3 things the Mouse can teach us about ministry.